“He presented another parable to them: “

 Jesus is still sitting in the fishing boat.
-And he’s still spinning his stories that are true–they’re revealing what God’s rule is like in a human heart, the Church and the world.
-If we want too, we can imagine sitting on the shore, just watching and hearing him teach us.
+And he’s still spinning his stories that are true–they’re revealing what God’s rule is like in a human heart, the Church, and the world.
+If we want to, we can imagine sitting on the shore, just watching and hearing him teach us.
 Wouldn’t that be great!

 The seed the enemy used was known as “bastard wheat.”

-The King James use the word “tares” which is probably a kinder word.
-It looked like the regular stuff in every way, except it didn’t developed a head, it never produced any grain.
+The King James uses the word “tares” which is probably a kinder word.
+It looked like the regular stuff in every way, except it didn’t develop a head, it never produced any grain.
 All it did is rob the soil.
 It had no value to anyone, it was worse than worthless.